 2) A route that makes more sense if you’re coming from Belen and points south.
 Also, if the “scenic route” sounds too complicated, take this route instead.

 Both routes use the same road during the final approach to the Manzano Mountains.
-That road is in bad shape in places, and should be attempted by high clearance vehicles only.
-Also, once you leave the Rio Grande valley bottom, you’re mostly on gravel or dirt roads.
-I recommend against using either route when the roads could be muddy.
+That road is in such bad shape in places, I no longer recommend attempting the route except in a high-clearance 4WD vehicle.
+Also, once you leave the Rio Grande valley bottom, you’re mostly on dirt roads, which develop large mud puddles and even ponds.
+I recommend against using either route during or shortly after rainy spells.

 Option 1: The “Scenic Route” via Los Lunas and Cerro Tomé